housseindjirdeh/angular2-hn/README.md

 More to come!

-## Possible areas of improvement
+## Areas of improvement

- - Realtime updating
+ - Realtime updating using the Firebase SDK (may need to add option to settings so service worker can still rely on REST endpoints)
- - Server side rendering (Angular Universal?)
+ - Server side rendering

 Feel free to send me feedback on [twitter](https://twitter.com/hdjirdeh) or [file an issue](https://github.com/hdjirdeh/angular2-hn/issues/new)!
 Feature requests are always welcome.

 ## Build process

+Note: This project has been ejected (with AOT + production settings) in order to customize Webpack configurations.

  - Clone or download the repo
- - If you don't have Angular CLI installed: `npm install -g angular-cli@latest`
- - `ng init`
+ - `npm install`
- - Input `n` for each file to not overwrite any file changes
- - `ng serve` will kick off the server at `http://localhost:4200/`.
-Any changes you do to the source files should automatically reload the app
- - `ng serve --prod --aot` will kick off a production build with uglifying, tree-shaking and Ahead-of-Time compilation

-Click [here](https://cli.angular.io/) to see a full list of what you can do with Angular CLI.
+ - `npm start` to run the application with webpack-dev-server or `npm build` to kick off a fresh build and update the output directory (`dist/`)

 Note: Any Service Worker changes will not be reflected when you run the application locally in development.
 To test service worker changes:
- - `ng build --prod --aot` to kick off a fresh build and update the `dist/` directory
+ - `npm build`
  - `npm run precache` to generate the service worker file
  - `npm run static-serve` to load the application along with the service worker asset using [live-server](https://github.com/tapio/live-server)